aliciaooi/datacleansing/README.md

 #### NUMBER 4: Final Cleanup : This is an extension of NUMBER 4 requirements and optional

+	Requirements for NUMBER 4 were mostly already completed in earlier steps to produce cleandata dataset.
-	Use the Feature_info.txt to manually add meaning to labels and tidy up formatting extending the NUMBER 4 requirements - making labels enduser friendly, looking at case sensitivity
+	In addition, use the Feature_info.txt to manually add meaning to labels and tidy up formatting extending the NUMBER 4 requirements - making labels enduser friendly, looking at case sensitivity

 	Find and replace variables to make more sense of column names , replace acronyms with end user friendly terms